How to Easily Get Hard Water Stains Off Cars by Yourself at Home

 Make a mixture of equal portions of vinegar and distilled water to form a solution and spray it on the glass.
 Ensure the mix covers the part with the highest water spot buildup entirely.

 Then allow it to sit on it for about a minute or two, re-spray the glass when it dries.
 Soak a small rough towel with vinegar and water solution and use it as a sponge to scrub the glass.
 Then using a soft cloth or paper towel, dry water off the window.
-If there are still water spots left in the window, repeat the process.
+If there are still water spots left in the window, repeat the process or read this full guide.

 Baking soda and water is a very effective water spot remover for glass.